Pumpkin Pound Cake [Video]

-- Preheat the oven to 350 degrees F. Grease a 10-inch loaf pan with butter.
+- Preheat oven to 350 degrees F. Grease a 10-inch or 9-inch loaf pan with butter and set aside.

 - In a medium bowl mix together flour, baking powder, salt, pumpkin spice and set aside.

-- Pour the batter into the prepared pan and bake for 1 hour 15 minutes.
+- Pour the batter into the prepared pan and bake for 1 hour to 1 hour and 15 minutes.
 Check for doneness by inserting a toothpick into the cake, it should come out clean.